vagi/my-test-tasks/README.md

-# my-test-tasks
+# My test tasks
-Test Tasks that I was proposed to complete for interview
+Test Tasks that I was proposed to complete for interviews...